Hatonjan/DataScienceEcosystem/README.md

 # DataScienceEcosystem
-My fist assignment for the Data Science class
+My first assignment for the Data Science class